VCityTeam/hera_utils/README.md

     # - inputs (what must be changed when the numerical experiment changes: its parameters)
     # - layout (how the numerical experiment names its input/output (files, generated
     #   container) and organizes them (directory structure)
-    # This is the part where hera.workflows is used to define the task:
+    # This is the part where hera.workflows library is used in order to define the tasks/workflow.
+    # The following workflow definition restricts its inputs to the following variables:
+    # - environment,
+    # - input,
+    # - layout
     from hera.workflows import DAG, Task, Workflow
     with Workflow(generate_name="do-some-stuff-", entrypoint="dag") as w:
         with DAG(name="dag"):